bymartinez/sha/README.md

 # Smart Home Automation
-## Automate your home using only a small computer and RS - 232 or IR compatible devices
+Automate your home using only a small computer and RS - 232 or IR compatible devices

+## Getting Started